 - First, put your butter into a saucepan over medium heat just until it’s melted.
 You don’t want it to brown at all.

-- Then add flour.
-Whisk it into a paste.
+- Then add flour to the melted butter.
+Whisk it into a paste, called a roux.
 I like highly recommend using a flat whisk like this one because it can really get into every corner and cranny of your pot (truly, if you get a whisk like this, it will become your go-to tool.
 I use mine for everything and almost never pull out my balloon whisk since getting it).

-- Cook the butter and flour paste for 1 minute while whisking continuously.
+- Cook the roux for 1 minute while whisking continuously.
 This cooking step is important because this is where the raw flour taste gets cooked out of the flour.

 - Remove the paste from the heat and dribble in the milk.
 Start by adding about 2 tablespoons of milk.
 Whisk until smooth.
 Add another 2 tablespoons and whisk again.
 Keep going, dribbling a bit of milk at a time, keeping it smooth after each addition.
 You’ll find that as more milk is added, it’s easier to add more at a time and still get the mixture smooth.
 Going slowly the first few times until you get the hang of it is the way to go.

 - Put the pot back onto the heat and heat it until it reaches a simmer, stirring the whole time.
 Simmer it while stirring for 1 minute.

 - Remove from heat and season to taste with salt, white or black pepper and, optionally, nutmeg.

 The Ratios of Butter, Flour, and Milk

 The thing that adds thickness to a béchamel is the flour.
 More flour leads to a thicker sauce, less flour to a thinner sauce.
 The butter is in the sauce as a way to help disperse the flour without creating lumps.
 It also adds richness to the sauce.